mdepaul/XRng/README.md

 # XRng
-C# library to generate an arbitrary array of cryptographically string pseudo-random bytes
+C# library to generate an arbitrary array of cryptographically strong pseudo-random bytes